Quantum scarring enhances non-Markovianity of subsystem dynamics: Subsystem non-Markovianity

 We now compare subsystem non-Markovianity between the PXP and PXPXP models.
 Since the PXPXP deformation tries to reinstate ergodicity by having a destructive effect on the scarred subspace \cite{Turner2018}, thereby enhancing the approach to thermalization, and since non-Markovianity in general prohibits an efficient relaxation to the equilibrated state (in this case, thermalized state), it is to be expected that this deformation gradually weakens any signatures of non-Markovianity of subsystem dynamics.
 This is corroborated in Fig.\ref{fig:fig5} for increasing values of the parameter $g$, where we show the results only for the four-spin subsystem for clarity.
 For higher values of $g$, the non-monotonicities of the trace distances $T_d(\ell,t,\delta)$ gradually diminish for a given $\delta$ as seen in the left and middle figures in Fig.\ref{fig:fig5}.
-Consequently, the degree of non-Markovianity $\mathcal{D}(\delta)$ decreases and in fact for $g\!=\!0.2$ is very low and hovers near zero for $ \delta \gtrsim 2.5$ (that is, dynamics gradually becomes effectively Markovian).
+Consequently, the degree of non-Markovianity $\mathcal{D}(\delta)$ decreases and in fact for $g\!=\!0.2$ is very low and hovers near zero for $ \delta \gtrsim 2.5$ (that is, dynamics gradually becomes effectively Markovian in the sense of weakening or no information backflows).